-Educators and school staff will come together to learn about the many good efforts and innovations in our schools, and collaborate with one another to develop programmes to facilitate the students’ learning.
+Educators and school staff will come together to learn about the many good efforts and innovations in our schools and collaborate with one another to develop programmes to facilitate the students’ learning.
 MOE ExCEL Fest is one such platform.
 It is an annual event that features exciting and innovative practices in schools.
 It is also where parents and members of the public can find out more about the latest developments in our schools.

 - Promoting Parent-School-Community Partnerships

-Parents play a key role in providing a supportive environment for our children to learn, and the community enrich learning through the opportunities they provide.
+Parents play a key role in providing a supportive environment for our children to learn, and the community enriches learning through the opportunities they provide.
 Partnerships between the school and the community complement the school’s efforts to meet the developmental needs of every student, help the students feel a stronger sense of belonging to the community, and shape the educational journey of our children.

 Source: Minstry of Education Singapore